Burning Out in School: What It Means and How to Help

 may feel victimized on top of feeling stress.

-Their self-esteem may be affected by being aware of their differences.
+may be affected by being aware of their differences.
 This can make kids feel less motivated to try as hard.
 And that can make tasks feel harder and take longer.

 They know what it feels like to fail.
 So they may feel extra anxious about their performance, which also adds to their stress.